Home: Songs of Hope & Journey

-Home: Songs of Hope & Journey is a compilation album, by various Australian artists and a New Zealander (Dave Dobbyn), to raise funds and bring attention to beyondblue, an Australian charity against depression.
+Home: Songs of Hope & Journey is a compilation album, by various Australian artists and a New Zealander (Dave Dobbyn), to raise funds and bring attention to Beyond Blue, an Australian charity against depression.
 The album debuted at No. 40 on the ARIA Albums Chart on 3 December 2006, but dropped out of the top 50 in the following week.
 Amazon.com editorial reviewer described it as providing "well known and loved songs from some of Australia's best artists."

 "Don't Give Up", the lead single, is a cover version of Peter Gabriel and Kate Bush's duet recorded in 1986.
 Noll and Bassingthwaighte's rendition peaked at No. 2 in December 2006 and remained in the top 50 for 21 weeks.